Usage#

 inferred_ts.draw_svg(

-Each internal (non-sample) node in this inferred tree represents an ancestral sequence, constructed on the basis of shared, derived alleles at one or more of the sites.
+Each internal (non-sample) node in this inferred genealogy represents an ancestral sequence, constructed on the basis of shared, derived alleles at one or more of the sites.
 By default, the time of each such node is not measured in years or generations, but is simply the frequency of the shared derived allele(s) on which the ancestral sequence is based.
 For this reason, the time units are described as “uncalibrated” in the plot, and trying to calculate statistics based on branch lengths will raise an error:

 inferred_ts.diversity(mode="branch")